 Rated Debt Investments' Values

-Fair Quality
+Fair Quality Ratin

-Ratings

-Rated Debt Investments AAA
+Rated Debt Investments • Not rated

-Roanoke County Investment Pool \$ 298,670
+Roanoke County Investment Pool \$ 240,434

-Total \$ 298,670
+Total \$ 240,434

-Rating allocations presented above for the Roanoke County Investment Pool are based on ratings of the individual investments held in the pool and amounts reported under each rating level are prorated based on the Center's percentage of funds invested in the pool.
-Additional information concerning the pool is presented in the Roanoke County, Virginia Comprehensive Annual Financial Report, a copy of which may be requested from: County of Roanoke, 5204 Bernard Drive, Suite 300E, Roanoke, Virginia 24018; telephone 540-772-2020 or by visiting the County's web site at www.roanokecountyva.gov.
+The Roanoke County Investment Pool is not rated; however, underlying investments in the pool are rated.
+Those ratings along with additional information concerning the pool are presented in the Roanoke County, Virginia Comprehensive Annual Financial Report, a copy of which may be requested from: County of Roanoke, 5204 Bernard Drive, Suite 300E, Roanoke, Virginia 24018; telephone 540-772-2020 or by visiting the County's web site at www.roanokecountyva.gov.